 The demand for erecting a memorial arose in the town after the killing of a local LeT militant Manzoor Ahmad along with his Pakistani associate in an encounter.

 A day after the encounter the locals marched up to Shaheed Park of the town to erect a hoarding, but police foiled their attempt.
 This provoked locals who announced that the town would remain shut unless they are allowed to install a memorial at Shaheed Park.

 Three days ago, police had released around a dozen arrested youth, but that too failed to make the youths back down.

 Members of various trade bodies and officials of the district administration and police also held several rounds of talks, which also failed to break the deadlock.

 On Saturday, while the routine business in the town remained suspended, the traders came in support of the demand, saying “authorities have no justification to disallow erection of a signboard carrying nothing objectionable”.

-“Some elements are spreading rumors that the signboard carries pictures of the slain militants and other objectionable stuff, but that is not the case.
+“Some elements are spreading rumours that the signboard carries pictures of the slain militants and other objectionable stuff, but that is not the case,” Wani said.

 He added, “The youths have given two days deadline to the authorities for granting permission.
 After that, the entire town will come out to erect the same.”